 The President of Indonesia, Joko Widodo, has signed Presidential Regulation No. 20/2018 on the Recruitment of Foreign Workers in Indonesia.

-This new regulation is set to be effective on June 29, 2018, replacing the existing Presidential Regulation No. 72/2014.
-The enactment of 20/2018 would simplify the foreign workers’ permit and licensing, thus ensuring a faster and more efficient process.
+This regulation has become fully effective since 26 June 2018, replacing the existing Presidential Regulation No. 72/2014.
+The enactment of 20/2018 simplifies the foreign workers’ permit and licensing, thus ensuring a faster and more efficient process.

 One significant change is the compulsory RPTKA (Foreign Worker Recruitment Plans, or Rencana Penempatan Tenaga Kerja Asing) which used to be required for the positions is now treated differently.
 The new regulation excludes particular positions for which there is no need to submit this recruitment plan.